sheyitawn/maker-folio/public/content/007_handheld_solder_rig/index.md

 ---
-title: Adventure Time Voice Box
+title: Handheld Solder Rig
-type: PROP
+type: TOOL
-model3D:
+progress:
 tags:
   - gadget
   - hardware
-description: A working voice box prop based on lady rainicorn's voice changer.
+description: I still don't know if this should exist...
 ---
 This is the test description for the lady rainicorn voice box. so cool, so nice